Short Term Insurance

 - Although premium subsidies are not available for short-term policies, the plans are considerably less expensive than ACA-compliant major medical plans.
 And you can get coverage as early as the next day once you answer just a few simple questions about your health.

-Temporary health insurance is a low-cost option to protect yourself temporarily from unforeseen and emergency medical expenses.
+Short-term health insurance is a low-cost option to protect yourself temporarily from unforeseen and emergency medical expenses.
 But it is not a substitute for ACA-compliant coverage, and it doesn’t include the myriad consumer protections provided under the law.